 |Corded 6.4-amp Jigsaw||1590EVSKL||LBOXX 2||10/1/2010||$199|

-Across the pond, Bosch is already shipping or readying even more tools in these boxes, though the design seems to be evolving somewhat and we’ll have to wait to see the final incarnation.
-The company will also make available tool inserts for your existing products, making it easy to stack and protect your arsenal of power tools.
+Across the pond, the Bosch L-boxx already ships with several tools.
+The design also seems to be evolving somewhat.
+The company also has tool inserts for existing products.
+This makes it easy to stack and protect your arsenal of power tools.

-Bosch will initially release 4 models/sizes, ranging in price from $49-$79 each (with $10 increments in between) and there will be options and accessories to customize the boxes as needed to fit your needs.
+Several models exist, ranging in price from $49-$79.
+You can customize the Bosch L-Boxx storage boxes with options and accessories.
 Each box features a decal on the front informing the user as to the contents, making it easier to differentiate one L-Boxx from another.
 Bosch hasn’t released an exact schedule of when the various inserts and configurations will be made available, but we expect a steady roll-out once the products hit the market in force.

-The L-Boxx system from Bosch looks to be a winner and it’s going to be even better if the company offers it as an option for all of its power tools.
-When I consider the Bosch Multi-X MultiTool, for example, which is slated to ship with an L-Boxx option, it already ships in a plastic, hinged case.
-It would be relatively simple to offer that tool in an L-Boxx configuration with blow mold insert.
-Multiplied across the entire Bosch line of cordless and corded products, you can have efficient and convenient storage for all your drills, saws and measurement tools.
-I’m on board, bring it on.
+The Bosch L-Boxx system looks to be a winner.
+It’s going to be even better if the company offers it as an option for all of its power tools.
+Multiplied across the entire Bosch line of cordless and corded products, you can have efficient and convenient storage for all your drills, saws, and measurement tools.